richburroughs/what-oncall-does-to-us/slides.md

 - Therapy

 ^ Detachment
-^ Scientific studies like rain scans show meditation has an impact ^ Meditation often focuses on self-compassion - Loving-Kindess ^ CBT
+^ Scientific studies like brain scans show meditation has an impact ^ Many meditation teachers use a meditation focused on  self-compassion - called Loving-Kindess ^ I've been in therapy for a few years
+^ Cognitive Behaviour Therapy focuses on the negative beliefs that cause us to be anxious or depressed

 ---